jamescarr/node-capistrano-script/Readme.md

 # My Node Deployment Scripts
-This project shares the capistrano scripts I normally use for my node.js based applications, stolen shamelessly from [nuclear moose].
+This project shares the capistrano scripts I normally use for my node.js based applications, stolen shamelessly from [Nuclear Rooster](http://dev.nuclearrooster.com/2010/07/18/capistrano-scripts-for-node-js/) with some adaptions.
 It uses upstart on the serverside to run node as a daemon and respawns on server crash.

 I use this script on three production sites and it has worked like a